Nongpepenasi/MEAMOD_Page/src/content/blog/2018-10-12-posdoc-post.md

 tags: [job, research, modelling, vaccines]
 ---

-# post-doc post based in Oxford: statistical/mathematical modeller to work on developing and evaluating novel adaptive trial designs for evaluating vaccines in infectious disease emergencies.ข

 We have an Oxford-based post-doc post for a statistical/mathematical modeller to work on developing and evaluating novel adaptive trial designs for evaluating vaccines in infectious disease emergencies.

 Working with me, Peter Horby + collaborating with Harvard (Marc Lipsitch & Bill Hanage) and Cambridge (Daniela De Angelis & Anne Presanis).